 We’ve all been there.
 You walk into your basement and notice a puddle of water around the bottom of your water tank and then you realize, you have a leaking hot water tank and your hot water tank is leaking from the bottom.
 It just always seems to happen at the worst time, right?

 Step 1 – Find the Source of the Leak

 First, if you think your hot water tank is leaking from the bottom, check the drain valve at the bottom of the tank.
 The drain valve is a faucet that drains the water tank of sediment.

 If it is the drain valve that is leaking, then good news.
 The repair is easy and relatively inexpensive, contact us and we will have the valve replaced in no time.

 If it is not the drain valve, the next place to check is the tank reservoir itself.
-Sediment can sometimes build at the bottom of a tank corroding the inner lining is why you may find your hot water tank leaking from the bottom.
+Sediment can sometimes build at the bottom of a tank, therefore corroding the inner lining is why you may find your hot water tank leaking from the bottom.
 Unfortunately, if it is the tank reservoir the repair is not as straightforward.
 Contact us and we will be able to give a proper assessment.

 If you find your hot water tank leaking and can’t tell exactly where the leak is coming from, contact us, we will be able to diagnose the problem for you.

 Step 2 – Turn the Hot Water Tank Off

 If you have an electric hot water tank, find its circuit breaker on your circuit board and switch it to off.

 If you have a gas hot water tank, there should be a switch or dial on the tank, locate it and turn it to off.

 Next, shut off the water supply to your tank.
 To do this look for a lever valve above your tank, turn it anti-clockwise to shut the water off.
 Be careful as you do this, because your hot water tank may still be hot.

 Step 3 – Contact Us to Get Things Working Again